-One last thought, to make sure there is no doubt that Chapter 37 is a prophecy fulfilled in the New Testament, the Lord says:
+If we have any doubt that Chapter 37 is a prophecy fulfilled in the New Testament, the Lord said:

 And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people (2 Corinthians 6:16).

 Just as God formed man with His breath of life,